aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/_index.md

 ﻿---
-title: Programming with Documents – Aspose.Words for С++
+title: Programming with Documents in C++
 articleTitle: Programming with Documents
 linktitle: Programming with Documents
 type: docs